webtrends-optimize/knowledge-base/docs/for-web/integrations/push-integrations/google-analytics-4-gtm.md

-# Google Analytics 4 via.
+# Integrate Webtrends Optimize with GA4 via.
 GTM - Push Integration

 This document describes how to send experiment views into GA4, which is sent via.
 GTM's dataLayer object.